bitovi/academy/src/technology-consulting/5-communication.md

 ### Trust and rapport

-Communication builds trust over time.
-When it’s done poorly, it either fails to establish trust or erodes the trust that has already been built.

 We have a whole page on [learn-technology-consulting/building-rapport] because they form the foundation for everything else.
 Communication is a key component in that foundation.

 When communication is strong:

 - Projects run more smoothly.
+- Clients are happier with the work we deliver.
 - We build stronger relationships with our clients.
-- Clients are happier with the work we deliver.
 - We have more opportunities to grow our business.

 When communication breaks down:

 - Projects experience tension and misalignment.
+- Clients may feel unheard or undervalued.
 - Relationships with clients or teammates can deteriorate, sometimes irreparably.
-- Clients may feel unheard or undervalued.
 - Opportunities are missed because we didn’t listen or understand priorities.

+Questions to reflect:

+- Have you worked on a project where the client relationship has deteriorated?

 ### Overview